 Although this building is interesting and likely unique to the history of Washington, it does not embody distinctive characteristics of type, period and method of construction, and does not retain its integrity as a dance hall.
 This Historic Resources Review recommends that the resource does not meet criteria for significance and recommends that it is not eligible for inclusion on the National Register of Historic Places.
-It is therefore recommended that project work will have No Effect on the property.
+It is therefore recommended that the Hands Mill Dam removal project will have No Effect on the property.
 The Vermont State Historic Preservation Office (SHPO) will have the opportunity of review and comment prior to project work.